oxcamne/oxcam/docs/index.md

-# Oxford/Cambridge Alumni Group Database - User Guide
+# Oxford/Cambridge Alumni Group Application - User Guide

 The OxCam web application implements both the public web site for an Oxford and/or Cambridge alumni group and an underlying database for membership data and other functions.
 Note that a group may elect to create a separate public facing website but still use this application for its other capabilities.